inet-framework/inet/showcases/visualizer/osg/networknode/doc/index.rst

 Goals
 -----

-INET provides several options for visualizing network nodes, both on the 2D canvas and in 3D scenes.
-Beyond aesthetics, customizing the appearance of nodes can also be useful, for example, to highlight certain nodes or to distinguish nodes based on location or function.
+INET offers several options for visualizing network nodes in 2D (canvas) and 3D (OSG) views.
+This provides a visually appealing representation of the network, and customizing the appearance can also aid in highlighting important nodes or differentiating them based on location or function.
+Options include specifying icons, 3D models, and colorization.

-This showcase demonstrates how network nodes are visualized and how their appearance can be customized in INET simulations.
+This showcase demonstrates the visualization options for network nodes in simulations and how to customize their appearance.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/visualizer/networknode <https://github.com/inet-framework/inet/tree/master/showcases/visualizer/networknode>`__